ylrax/data_scrapping/README.md

 - Tests

-To verify the correct performance of the code, there is on small test to be checked.
+To verify the correct performance of the code, there is a small test to be checked.
 Sometimes the web updates the layout and the code stop working.

 To launch the test: